 The Spirit of Darkmoor is a Life/Fire/Myth boss and she resists those 3 schools.
 If you blade at all she will cast a Mass Scald.
-This attack can really add up to disaster at-level.
+This attack can really add up to disaster for at-level defenses with all her pierce.
 So, I suggest no blades at all, to keep things simple and keep everyone alive.
 If you trap, she will hit you with an extremely powerful Myth wand attack.
 The only traps that do not trigger this cheat are mass traps such as Windstorm and Mass Feint.

 This boss has lots of other nightmares in store for us if we let her live to cheat on round five.
 We don’t need to worry too much about that though, because we will use the Four Round Feint Kill strategy.
 Depending on your specific team, either divide up Feinting duties or try to heal and shield the Wizard with the Feints each round.
 We won’t talk about what happens on round five.
 If the worst happens, and you end up making it to round five, just flee and try again.
 For real.
 That rarely happens though, by round 4 we should be done and on to the next fight.